simulation-tree/worlds/README.md

 //creating a player using its type's constructor Player player = new(world, "unnamed");
 ```
-> Entity types that are partial will have all of the API available
+> Only entity types that are partial will have all of the world API available

 These types can then be used to transform or interpret existing entities:
 ```cs